Skip Navigation LinksAnimalBites

 • Introduce your dog to people of all ages and other animals when it's a puppy so it feels comfortable in different situations as it gets older.

-• Obedience training will allow you to maintain better control over your dog.
+• Take dog training classes to learn how to have better control over your dog.
 (And your dog will be happier knowing how to behave around you!)

 • When at home, make sure your dog stays on your property.